 Let’s take a look at some of the most common ways you can build your website today.

-You have the option to build your website from ground up using HTML.
+You have the option to build your website from the ground up using HTML.
 HTML sites will entirely be coded from the ground up.
-These sites typically take longer to build, but allow for full customization of both appearance and functionality to ensure that you don't end up with a bad website design.
+These sites typically take longer to build but allow for full customization of both appearance and functionality to ensure that you don’t end up with a bad website design.

 The upside to HTML sites is that if something goes wrong, the developer who built it won’t have much of an issue identifying and fixing the issue.
 However, making site updates requires a bit of coding knowledge.